rimutaka/posts/lambda-url-with-cloudfront/readme-lambda-cors.md

 Access-Control-Allow-Credentials: true
 ```

-The above response has to contain `Access-Control-Allow-Origin: https://localhost:8080` and `Access-Control-Allow-Credentials: true` headers for the browser to accept it (last 2 lines).
+The above response has to contain `Access-Control-Allow-Origin: https://localhost:8080` and `Access-Control-Allow-Credentials: true` headers for the browser to accept it (2 lines at the end).

-### Example of CORS request/response handled by AWS
+### Example 3: CORS request/response headers added by AWS

+This example shows how CORS headers can be configured out of the lambda handler:
-In this example, we added CORS to the Function URL configuration that says that the lambda is happy to receive HTTP GET/POST requests containing _Authorization_ and other headers from https://localhost:8080.
-It is also happy to receive some credentials.
+- allow HTTP GET/POST requests containing _Authorization_ and other headers from https://localhost:8080
+- allow sending credentials

 ![Lambda CORS config](./lambda-url-cors.png)